-I visited the cinemobile crew in Galway a few weeks ago to do some training and website work with them.
-One of the things we spoke at length about was why they as a business should use social media.
-They have a Twitter account and a Facebook account and have been using it occasionally but had several reservations about social media which are very common.
+I visited a client recently and one of the things we spoke at length about was why they as a business should use social media.
+They have a Twitter account and a Facebook account and have been using it occasionally but had several reservationsabout sociall media which are very common.

 They Think There is a Lot of Rubbish on Social Media

 Without being ageist the profile of the people in this company was over 40 so they weren"t millennials and had a certain amused detachment about social media.There is no doubt that there are lot of pictures of cuddly cats on social media channels.
 But in addition there are a lot of potential consumers and advocates on these channels generating great content and worth following and interacting with.

 But in addition there are a lot of potential consumers and advocates on these channels generating great content and worth following and interacting with.

 For many people it is their first port of call on the Internet and they visit it for fun, information and in more and more cases to influence their purchasing decisions.

 The key word here is influence.
 Of course if I am buying a new GPS I am not going to rely on Twitter to help me buy it but I may poll my channel for opinions on it and take them on board.

 What people tend not to realise as well is that you control what you see as much as what you share online.
 So if you get fed up of someone talking about what they did on a minute by minute basis then you can of course turn them off and never see them again.